Enrollment Packets: click here.

 Highland Prep features three Robotics programs, which include SeaPerch, VEX, and the national Zero Robotics Programming Competition sponsored by NASA & MIT.
 HP’s Robotics Programs offer students an exciting platform for learning about areas rich with career opportunities spanning science, technology, engineering and math (STEM).
 These are just a few of the many fields students can explore by creating with SeaPerch, VEX and Zero Robotics technology.
 Beyond science and engineering principles, HP’s Robotics Programs encourage teamwork, leadership, and problem solving within groups.

 College and Career Readiness:

 Highland Prep features a robust sports program with a full array of fall, winter, and spring sports, as well as summer sports camps.
-We are also a proud member of the Canyon Athletic Association, CAA.
-Click here to access our CAA team pages.
+We are also a proud member of the Arizona Interscholastic Association, AIA.
+Click here to access our AIA page.

 Future Freshmen Academy:

 Highland Prep believes that greater attention must be paid to supporting the transition from middle to high school in order to close the proficiency gap.
 HP’s Future Freshman Academy was designed to meet this need.
 The Academy specifically targets freshmen who enroll at the school with significant gaps in both pre-algebra and reading comprehension.
 Highland Prep’s Future Freshmen Academy operates during the month of June.